Duration 37 minutes

 Written for the Gothenburg Symphony Orchestra, co-commissioned by the Iceland Symphony Orchestra.

-The piece will be premiered at the Point Music Festival with the Gothenburg Symphony Orchestra accompanied by choreography by Erna Ómarsdóttir with the Iceland Dance Company.
+The piece was premiered at the Point Music Festival with the Gothenburg Symphony Orchestra.
 See here for more information about the event.

 About the work

-AION is a large orchestral work in three movements written equally as an independent concert work as well as to be performed with choreography.
+AION is a large orchestral work in three movements written equally as an independent symphonic work as well as to be performed with choreography.

 AION is inspired by the abstract metaphor of being able to move freely in time, of being able to explore time as a place/space that you inhabit rather than experiencing it as a one-directional journey through a single dimension.
 Disorienting at first, you realize that time extends in all directions simultaneously and that whenever you feel like it, you can access any moment, even simultaneously.
 As you learn to control the journey, you find that the experience becomes different by taking different perspectives - you can see every moment at once, focus on just some of them, or go there to experience them.
 You are constantly zooming in and out, both in dimension and perspective.
 Some moments you want to visit more than others, noticing as you revisit the same moment, how your perception of it changes.